aqiu384/p5r-walkthrough/src/confidants.md

 1. Cultivation: Unlocks vegetable cultivation.
 2. -
 3. Follow Up: Chance to perform follow-up attack if Joker does not down enemy.
-4. Celeb Talk: Chance to retry enemy negotiation after failure.
+4. Celeb Talk: Chance to retry enemy negotiation after failure with a group of Shadows.
 5. Bumper Crop: Increases harvest yield by 1.
 6. Harisen Recovery: Chance to cure ailments for a party member.
 7. Soil Improvement: Decreases cultivation time.
 8. Endure: Chance to survive fatal attack with 1 HP.
 9. Protect: Chance to shield Joker from fatal attack.
 10. Second Awakening: Upgrades persona.
+11. Third Awakening: Upgrades persona.

 #### Progression
 Rank 1